wedlaken/listener-maths-crossword/README.md

 ## Project Overview

 The Listener Maths Crossword Solver is a sophisticated, production-ready web application that solves mathematical crossword puzzles using constraint satisfaction algorithms and real-time interactivity.
-What began as a command-line puzzle solver evolved into a full-stack web application demonstrating advanced programming concepts well beyond typical CS50 requirements.
+What began as a command-line puzzle solver evolved into a full-stack web application demonstrating advanced programming concepts.

+I've spoken about the benefits of working with AI tools in the video recorded for this submission and please read the VIDEO_SCRIPT.md in the root of this project in conjunction with this required file.
+I've allowed Cursor to put the bulk of this README together so as not to overlook some of the programming paradigms and frameworks we've used and many of the advanced programmatic techniques – especially in Pyhton and JavaScript – that I've wanted to explore and implement.
+I was keen that the fundamental structure of the programming had class objects at its heart and used multiple techniques to manipulate those objects and their states to meet the challenge of a quite sophisiticated puzzle posed by a human (Listener Crossword no.4869).

+You will find a lot more detail about the challenges, changes to development direction and TODOs for future enhancements in the mutiple .md files in the document folders.

 ## Key Features